A $(3+\varepsilon)$-Approximate Correlation Clustering Algorithm in Dynamic Streams: The Correlation Clustering Algorithm

-\section{The \parallelpivot Correlation Clustering Algorithm}
+\section{The \truncatedpivot Correlation Clustering Algorithm}

-In this section, we give the \parallelpivot algorithm for correlation clustering, that forms the basis for implementations in the semi-streaming and \mpc models.
+In this section, we give the \truncatedpivot algorithm for correlation clustering, which forms the basis for the semi-streaming implementation.
 The high-level idea of our algorithm is to compute a randomized greedy MIS with a small twist.
 Informally, we exclude nodes whose degree is likely to drop significantly before they are processed in the greedy MIS algorithm, where the MIS nodes will correspond to the \pivot nodes, or simply \emph{pivots}.
 This then allows us to effectively \emph{ignore} a large fraction of the nodes that will never be chosen as pivots.

 In Section \ref{sec: approximation-analysis} we will prove the following theorem that gives a guarantee on the cost of the clustering returned by \Cref{alg:delta-pivot}.